interBayes/interBayes.github.io/_pages/about.md

 ## Motivation
 Bayesian models are being increasingly used across the social and natural sciences to make sense of real-world data.
 We thus view Bayesian inference as an interdisciplinary node that can unite researchers across fields.
-Hence the name interBayes, where inter stands for interdisciplinary.
+Hence the name _interBayes_, where _inter_ stands for interdisciplinary.

 ## Funding
 We are funded by the Centre for Integrated Research on Culture and Society (<a href="https://www.uu.se/centrum/circus">Circus</a>).